Deformations of the connected sum of Gorenstein algebras: Preliminaries

 The category of local Artinian $\kk$-algebras with the residue field $\kk$ is denoted by $\Art_\kk$.
 Let us take a complete local ring $R$, then we can define a functor $h_R\colon \Art_\kk \to \Set$ by setting

 Note that we recover the tangent space to $\Spec(R)$ by taking the value of $h_R$ on $\kk[\eps]/\eps^2$.
 In general values of the functor are thought to be \textit{infinitesimal deformations}.
-The functor $h_{R}(A)$ is called \emph{prorepresentable}, for a reference see \cite[2.2 Functors of Artin rings]{sernesi_Deformations_of_algebraic_schemes}. \\ A \emph{small extension} is a surjection in $\Art_\kk$:
+Any functor $\Art_\kk\to \Set$ isomorphic to $h_{R}$ for some complete local ring $R$ is called \emph{prorepresentable}, for a reference see \cite[2.2 Functors of Artin rings]{sernesi_Deformations_of_algebraic_schemes}. \\ A \emph{small extension} is a surjection in $\Art_\kk$

 such that the kernel of $f$ is annihilated by the maximal ideal of $A''$.
-It can be seen that $h_R$ can be be recovered from values on small extensions.
+It can be seen that $h_R$ can be recovered from values on small extensions.
 Deformation theory is the study of functors arising from a geometrical context and \textit{mimicking} the behaviour of the prorepresentable one, where the value on $A\in \Art_{\kk}$ is the set of deformations over $A$.
 0.2 cm \begin{defi-not} A functor of Artin rings is a covariant functor $F\colon \Art_\kk \to \Set$, such that $F(\kk)=*$. \end{defi-not}

 \begin{defi}[{\cite[Schlessinger conditions, Theorem 2.11]{schlessinger}}] Let $F$ be a functor of Artin rings.
 Let $A'\to A$ and $A''\to A$ be a pair of homomorphisms in $\Art_\kk$, and consider the natural map